 Once you narrow your subject to a specific area or town, marshal all of that areas’ public records repositories to assist your efforts.
 Call the property recorders office, library, voter’s registration, marriage license office, civic clubs, chamber of commerce and any entity you can possibly think of to complement public records data, including the local sheriff’s office or telephone company.
 If you are looking for someone with a very common name, it most certainly will take much longer to find the right person unless you have the subject’s ssn, but don’t despair, your persistence will pay off in the end!
 Locating a hard to find person means that you much collect tidbits of personal information from multiple search sources.

 Keep in mind that most search sites will charge the user for non-public or premium information on someone.
-However, the more information you add to your search in the initial search stages, the better your chances are of success using free people finders, social network searches, and public records.
+However, the more free information you add to your search in the initial search stages using the free Google people search, the better your chances are of success using free people finders, social network searches, and public records.